programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 print(menu.dropna())
 ```

-Once the code is saved in the Python file and run in the command line or terminal, you now see that our dataset has shrunk from 17,545 to 7,236 rows, leaving only the rows that contain full information.
+Once the code is saved in the Python file and run in the command line or terminal using `python nypl-menu.py`, you now see that our dataset has shrunk from 17,545 to 7,236 rows, leaving only the rows that contain full information.
 The output appears as follows:

 ```
           id                                            sponsor  ... page_count dish_count